 Representation is revolutionary.
 Witnessing Native people, who they are today and celebrating them, is necessary and it matters.
 Let’s face it, Hollywood hasn’t always been willing to see them or celebrate them.
-From its embarrassingly low levels of diverse representation across the board to inaccurate and harmful portrayals of people of colour.
+From its embarrassingly low levels of diverse representation across the board to inaccurate and harmful portrayals of people of color.
 Particularly the indigenous community.
 Hollywood has been an accomplice in the institutionalized erasure of Native peoples.
 Consequently, it affects how non-Native children see, think, and feel about Native Americans.
 For too long, Native people have been erased from history, the present, and popular culture.
 But it doesn’t have to be this way.

 On Indigenous Peoples’ Day, and every day, Native and Indigenous peoples live, thrive, and lead across the United States and the world.
 They contribute to every aspect of society in all 50 states.
 We are a living testament to their history of resistance and resilience.
-Yet, negative and inaccurate stereotypes and tropes, and systemic erasure, have informed the wrong perceptions, attitudes, and behaviours towards the indigenous community.
+Yet, negative and inaccurate stereotypes and tropes, and systemic erasure, have informed the wrong perceptions, attitudes, and behaviors towards the indigenous community.

 Subsequently, there is evidence to suggest that the invisibility of and toxic misconceptions about Native peoples creates very serious biases within people and institutions which impact everything.